bbc/bigscreen-player/docs/tutorials/Design.md

 ### Player Component
 This stage provides a wrapper for the interaction with all of the individual strategies and is what `bigscreen-player` uses to interact with the video element, at its core.

-## Playback Spinner
-Although the player itself doesn't handle UI interaction, the playback spinner element to be shown (when buffering) is generated within `bigscreen-player`.
-This creates a container, and then places an element of the specified CSS class within the container.
-This element can then be surfaced upwards to be placed on the UI by an application's UI handler.